emilieanthony/dentistimo-documentation/README.md

 We use a mix of different architectural styles.
 The architectural styles we use are:
 - **Publish/subscribe**

-Pub/sub will is used to enable components to publish and/or subscribe to different topics.
-Basically it’s the way components  will communicate with each other.
+Publish/subscribe is used  as a way for the components to communicate with each other publishing and/or subscribe to different topics.
+Subscribers in our system will receive all messages published to the topics to which they subscribe.
+The publisher is responsible for defining the topics to which subscribers can subscribe.
+The massaging between component goes through a broker, in our case MQTT.

 - **Event-driven**